MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/InitialSetup.md

 >
 > The following describes manual installation of World Locking Tools and dependencies.
 A much more streamlined installation process is available via the [Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).
 Installation via the Feature Tool is described [here](WLTviaMRFeatureTool.md).
 If the Feature Tool installs WLT, you can skip the following and proceed to [adding WLT to your scene](#adding-world-locking-tools-to-a-unity-scene)

-World Locking Tools relies on NuGet for Unity for distribution.
+World Locking Tools relies nuget to install the underlying Frozen World Engine.

-To begin, make sure NuGet for Unity is installed into the Unity project.
-It is available from the [NuGet for Unity github releases](https://github.com/GlitchEnzo/NuGetForUnity/releases).

-If the target Unity project is the World Locking Tools project (or a derivative of it), then all necessary and optional resources are already included.

 If adding World Locking Tools to an existing project, it is advisable to start with a project that has been verified to build and deploy to a HoloLens device.
 This will help separate issues with getting an app to run on HoloLens in the first place, which can be complicated, from issues with the World Locking Tools.
-Then proceed to the *NuGet setup* and *World Locking Tools Assets* sections below.
+Then proceed to the *FrozenWorld Engine installation* and *World Locking Tools Assets* sections below.

 ### FrozenWorld Engine installation